-Alison Chestovich lives with her dog Milo in a large, two-story double.
-The shared yard presented a unique challenge when designing: how to harmonize the new garden with the plantings on the other half of the yard, which has completely different sun and soil conditions?
-Because she isn’t a gardener and has a busy schedule, Allison also requested a low-maintenance garden that is restful and low-contrast.
+The shared yard of this two-story double presented a unique challenge when designing: how to harmonize the new garden with the plantings on the other half of the yard, which has completely different sun and soil conditions?
+Because she isn’t a gardener and has a busy schedule, the homeowner also requested a low-maintenance garden that is restful and low-contrast.
 Fortunately, that’s a good fit for shady conditions.

 An Urban Shade Garden

 A shady front garden in one half of a double.

 - The Task

 Design a low-maintenance shade garden to coordinate with the full-sun garden planted by the other half of the double.